samWson/smalltalk-and-erlang/article.md

 The previous section is a simple low level example but we almost never need to create this behavior ourself in Elixir or Erlang.
 The `Agent` module is a simple abstraction that allows state to be retrieved and updated.

-Agent is a part of OTP, a framework that Erlang is well known for and there are many more abstractions based on processes there too.
+Agents are a part of OTP, the Open Telecom Protocol.
+OTP is a framework that Erlang is well known for and there are many more abstractions based on processes there too.
 GenServers are a process that abstracts the server of a client-server relation.
 Tasks abstract a single purpose process that will typically execute one particular action throughout their lifetime.

 So an Erlang application using OTP is likely to have many independent processes communicating by sending messages to each other.
 Processes are being supervised, killed, restarted, and spawned all the time.

 OTP is a high level frame work that models the behavior of a program as message communicating processes.
 Smalltalk is a pure Object Oriented language.
-The language is objects all the way down and so too higher level frameworks must also be modeled on the idea of message sending objects.
+Smalltalk is objects all the way down and so too higher level frameworks must also be modeled on the idea of message sending objects.

 ### Message Oriented Programming?

 Of all the quotes I've sourced from Alan Kay this is my favorite because it really says something important about Object Oriented as a model for system interaction:

-_I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
-The big idea is "messaging"..._
+_...Smalltalk is not only NOT its syntax or the class library, it is not even about classes.
+I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
+The big idea is "messaging"..._[4]

 The idea was that the system is all about the messages that need to be sent.
-It's not about which objects you need.
+It's not about which objects you need or the class hierachies that define them.
 So perhaps it should have been called **Message Oriented Programming**.

 ### Object Oriented is not just a Language Feature